enhanced in 2011

 In short there is room for diversity: try different wines and build your own path.

 How many wines are there?
-Below is a list of only 28 bottles.
+Below is a list of only 25 names of wine.
 You can use it for starting a cellar to accompany European-style meals.
 It includes lesser-known regions and lesser-known grape varieties.
 Why?
 You will discover wine styles to get value for money and so that you improve your wine appreciation.

 16 red wines